 A really good food to start with - just use the regular adult formula, either the chicken/rice, beef/rice, or lamb/rice formulas are the best.
 This food has no wheat, corn or soy - perfect for Akitas!

 This particular formula (Pacific Stream with Smoked Salmon Recipe) has the perfect ratio of protein to fat (25/15) for growing puppies, and can be used into adulthood as well.
-Grain free, and not super expensive.
 A high quality food, and remember that Akitas do very well on a fish based diet.
 Fish and Rice is OK too.
 You can buy this food at both Alaska Feed Company & Cold Spot Feeds.
 Also check out the Ancient Stream formula; the protein level is a bit high for growing puppies, but can be used for adults dogs.

 (Very nice facility, with warm, caring staff and vets.
-You do have to bring your puppy in, between ages 4-6 months, for a rabies vaccination.
-Only a licenced Vet can administer this shot.
+You do have to bring your puppy in, between ages 3-4 months, for a rabies vaccination.
+Only a licensed Vet can administer this shot.
 They need a booster of Rabies 1 year after their initial shot, and every 3 years after that.)

 (Great place to get "bulk" dog food - dogs need variety, among many other great pet and farm products, including Alaskan-Made products)

 (Here, you can buy your puppy its first set of three shots (5-Way Parvo).
 Just give one shot every two weeks, three times.
 All you have to do is pinch a bit of skin between the shoulder blades, forming a "tent" and then inject the shot into the front of that fold of skin.
 They barely feel a thing, and it's SO much more cost effective than going to the Vet three separate times.
 They also have the Kennel Cough vaccine there (Bordatella), and that can be given after the set of 5-Way Parvo shots are completed.
 After that, go to the vet for Rabies at age 3-4 months, give an annual booster of the 5-Way, and Rabies in 1 year after the 1st shot, and every three years.)